walfram/MonkeyBrains/docs/other.md

 Renamed the GameEntityException to AIControlException.
 This is part of a larger refactoring.
 Also renamed the GameEntitySeenEvent/Listener to AIControlSeenEvent/Listener.
 Removed Agent Total Mass (since we don't need the Inventory mass and it would be the users custom implementation anyway).

 calculateNewVelocity now uses `tpf`.
 Before this, the velocity field was wrong (and hence `getPredictedPosition`, ...).
 Also the velocity limitation was tpf unaware.
-`distanceToGameEntityRelative` is now called `distanceTo` and `offset` is now called `vectorTo` `getMovementSpeed` is now called `getSpeed` since it returns the length of the velocity.
+`distanceToGameEntityRelative` is now called `distanceTo` and `offset` is now called `vectorTo`.
+`getMovementSpeed` is now called `getSpeed` since it returns the length of the velocity.
 But you still have `setMovementSpeed` and `setMaxMovementSpeed`
 `fordwardVector` is now called `getForwardVector`, but might change to `getFacing`.
 `Behavior`s are no longer Controls and don't require an Agent in the Constructor.
 This is automatically propagated when the behavior is added to the Agent.

 Added `ApplyType` for more Control on how the AI Changes are applied.
 TODO: Physics related modes and something like `getPredictedRotation`
 Removed `getAcceleration` from the AIControl since multiple Behaviors would always overwrite it.
 That way you could only use it to find out if an behavior had steered ever.
 If that wasn't the case, the velocity would be zero anyway.
+Removed `Agent`'s `start`/`stop` since there already is `AbstractControl`s `setEnabled`.

 ##Big Refactoring:
 Essentially I renamed GameEntity to AIControl, since a) it's really a control and b) it should neither be mixed nor confused with an real ES.
 I then changed the implementation of some things.